Hell's Paradise season 1: Music

-The music for the series was composed by Yoshiaki Dewa and the first original soundtrack album was released digitally on July 19, 2023.
+The music for the series was composed by Yoshiaki Dewa.
 The opening theme song is "Work", performed by Ringo Sheena and Millennium Parade, while the ending theme song is "Kamihitoe" (紙一重), performed by Uru.

+Hell's Paradise: Jigokuraku Original Soundtrack (TVアニメ「地獄楽」Original Soundtrack, TV Anime "Jigokuraku" Original Saundotorakku) is the soundtrack to the 2023 TV anime series Hell's Paradise.
+It was composed by Yoshiaki Dewa, and released on July 19, 2023, by Fabtone Records and Fujipacific Music.